 In today’s PSTN, and for the foreseeable future, the Identity header may fail to arrive at the terminating service provider’s (TSP’s) network for verification by their STI-VS.

 Out-of-band STIR/SHAKEN remedies this by sending the PASSporT to the TSP separately, out-of-band, through implementation of a Call Placement Service (CPS) described in this document.
-All other STIR/SHAKEN steps for authentication, use of PKI, and verification remain the same.
+All other STIR/SHAKEN steps for authentication, use of Public Key Infrastructure (PKI), and verification remain the same.

 Normative References